 In my store I have a research skill product that teach the specific skills I discussed above.
 It is available in both print and a digital Google slides version.

-Check out the rest of my research skills activities.
+Check out the rest of my research skills activities and resources for teaching the researching process.
 They include summarizing and paraphrasing, biography research templates, U.S. states templates and more!
 Most of these activities are available in both print and digital format for use with Google slides.
 Click the image to take a look.